chkpnt/truststorebuilder-gradle-plugin/README.md

 ## Configuration

-The plugin registers two tasks `checkCertificates` and `buildTrustStore` which are configured via the extension `trustStoreBuilder`:

 The tasks provided by this plugin are configured via the extension `trustStoreBuilder`.
 The following example registers two tasks `buildTrustStore` and `checkCertificates`, which are both included in the `build` and `check` phases: